Revised 5-27-2008

 The engine was then pulled and the rear engine case was removed to access the alternator stator.

-has been compromised so the stator must be replaced or rewound.
+the insulation has been compromised so the stator must be replaced or rewound.

 Here is a closeup view of the overheated wire turns.